-A community based program, our families attend both private and public schools in Dunwoody, Roswell, and Sandy Springs, creating a true diverse atmosphere.
-Scouting is non-denominational, yet we encourage prayer and faith as being integral to our charter as well as development of our young men.
+A community-based program, our families attend both private and public schools in Dunwoody, Roswell, and Sandy Springs, creating a truly diverse atmosphere.
+Scouting is non-denominational, yet we encourage prayer and faith as being integral to our charter as well as the development of our young men.

 Pack 623 is a part of the Phoenix District of the Atlanta Area Council of the BSA.
 Chartered by Saint Jude the Apostle Catholic Church, we hold our monthly meetings either at the parish or adjacent Saint Jude Elementary School grounds.
 Our motto of “Do Your Best” is a continued reminder of the privilege and responsibility young men have in their scouting adventures.

 Our Cub Scout program at Saint Jude is designed for elementary school boys in grades 1-5, after which they transition to Boy Scouts.
 Each grade in school coincides with a Cub Scout Rank, beginning with Tiger Cubs in 1st Grade, then Wolf Cubs in 2nd; Bear Cubs in 3rd; and finally Webelos in 4th and 5th grade.